New parents face a great deal of adjustment in their lives. The challenges they face include:

 Fortunately there are professional services and organisations that can assist.
 Anglicare WA’s Parent Wellbeing initiative was designed to help parents and people transitioning into parenthood to identify areas where they might need help and guide them to the appropriate professional services.
 The project has developed an easy to use screening tool that can be used to evaluate areas in which parents may be at risk.
 A group of supplementary resources, including tip sheets and a referral list are also available.
 The ultimate goal is to ensure families are happy and healthy.

-- The Parent Wellbeing Checklist
+Screening Tool - Parent Wellbeing Checklist

 These tip sheets provide useful information and advice for parents and people transitioning into parenthood.